 Aspects of visual effects and compositing for film and video: students solve problems faced when dealing with visual integration, discover solutions to working with poorly shot scenes, rotoscoping, 2D tracking, color grading, as well as wire and rig removal.
-Prerequisites: BCA 2810; or ART 1050 and ART 1710; or permission of instructor.
+Prerequisites: BCA 2810 or GDA 1710.